samyak1409/DSA/README.md

     # (Optional) Approach
     # (Optional) Any Helpful Link

-    ans = arg  # explanation if required return ans  # explanation if required
+    ans = arg  # any comment if required return ans  # any comment if required

 ```